evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

 Users can specify that commits to another project (the "upstream" project) will trigger builds in their project (the "downstream" project).
-Configure triggers in the downstream project from the project configuration page.
-Click "NEW TRIGGER".
+Configure triggers in the downstream project from the Project Triggers section of the project configuration page.
+Click "Add Project Trigger".

 Options: